alpaficia/TMRL_MOSEAC/README.md

 - Launch TrackMania 2023
 - In case the OpenPlanet menu is showing in the top part of the screen, hide it using the `f3` key
 - Launch the `tmrl-test` track.
-This can be done by selecting `create > map editor > edit a map > tmrl-test`, select map and hitting the green flag.
-You should see a window like:
+This can be done by selecting `create > map editor > edit a map > `tmrl-test,` selecting a map, and hitting the green flag.
+You should see a window like this:

 ![img5](img/image_provide.png)

 - Set the game in windowed mode.
-To do this, bring the cursor to the top of the screen and a drop-down menu will show.
-Hit the windowed icon.
+To do this, bring the cursor to the top of the screen, and a drop-down menu will show Hit the window icon.
 - Bring the TrackMania window to the top-left corner of the screen.
-On Windows 10 / 11, it should automatically fit to a quarter of the screen (NB: the window will automatically snap to the top-left corner and get sized properly when you start the training).
+On Windows 10 / 11, it should automatically fit
+a quarter of the screen (NB: the window will automatically snap to the top-left corner and get sized properly when you start the training).
 - Hide the ghost by pressing the g key.